RSOPA: About the teachers and their commitment to your successAt RSOPA we believe in helping you be your best

 Amelia trained at the acclaimed Bird College in Theatre Performance and completed her degree in Musical Theatre at London Studio Centre.
 Amelia took part in two professional tours before realising that teaching was her first and biggest love, despite the fact her mother had told her she was destined that way from a young age!Amelia is now Licentiate level in Ballet teaching, and holds Associates for Modern and Tap, accredited by the IDTA.
 She continues to work towards her Fellowship qualifications which she hopes will lead to being an examiner of dance in the near future.

 Amelia is a professionally trained and accomplished singer.
-Never being one to settle for anything but the best, Amelia is also working towards her dream of achieving a PhD in vocal studies and is looking forward to joining the singing Faculty at London Studio Centre in September 2016.
+Never being one to settle for anything but the best, Amelia is also working towards her dream of achieving a PhD in vocal studies and is part of the singing Faculty at London Studio Centre.

 Drama, Acting and Theatre Group